Organic Slug Control

 Another way to help with natural slug control is with slug and snail barriers.
 There are so many different kinds of barriers that this alone could fill up volumes, but here are a couple of simple barriers to choose from.

-You can even use powdered ginger, if you keep replacing it when it rains.
-You can also use cedar shingles, which are fairly cheap to buy, and use them as a low 'fence' around your garden.
+rains.
+You can also use cedar shingles, which are fairly cheap to buy,

 If you want, there are also different herbs that can be grown in your garden to help with organic slug control.
 The need to be strong aromatic herbs, like wormwood, lemon balm, or tansy.